-We have a Makaton Champion who helps support the team on maintaining their signing as well as challenging them to develop it further and staff have recently had basic British Sign Language training to support children and parents with specific hearing needs.
+Vicky Paul is studying for her BSL qualification and helps support the team on maintaining their signing as well as challenging them to develop it further and staff have had basic British Sign Language training to support children and parents with specific hearing needs.
 We employ a very experienced support worker for children who may need more specific help as well as a dedicated communication and language specialist (ECAT).
 We take great pride to ensure we can provide specific support and actively seek training to meet the needs of our user group, such as; NG tube feeding, specific physiotherapy programmes.
 We work closely with the Equality and Diversity team to provide support for children with English as a second language as well as working with the Hearing Support team when required.

 We have developed specialisms in music and have regular sports sessions with an outside agency.
 Our team offer Information, Advice and Guidance with an open door policy for parents and carers.